By Shyikh Mahdi

 Have a look at the guidelines on choosing a topic and Preemption Search – Writing for and Publishing in Law Reviews: Finding and Developing Topics & Preemption Checking

-Step Two: The second step is to write your paper, with compliance to the research methodology, style and references (which will be different in different journals/ regions).
+Step Two: The second step is to write your paper, with compliance with the research methodology, style, and references (which will be different in different journals/ regions).

 Carefully read the journal’s submission guidelines or instructions for authors.
 The editors often specify their preferences on spacing, format, file type (Word or PDF), footnotes or end-notes, and so on.
 (Footnotes are standard in U.S. law journals, but some cross-disciplinary journals use a format common in social sciences.)

 Have a look at this excellent series of guidelines by Georgetown University Law School – Research Process.
 Also, Have a look at the complete guidelines on Research publishing by the Harvard Law School.

 Furthermore, the abstract of your paper will be the first thing most journal editors see when they review your paper.
 Your abstract is your first chance to explain why the chosen topic is interesting and important and how your paper makes a contribution to the field.
 Make sure that it is well-crafted and clear.